happner/happner-2/docs/configuration.md

 If true - it informs the initializer to only expose the Methods specified in `schema.methods` to the mesh.
 The default is false.

+###### schema.initMethod
+__(optional)__

+Used to specify one of the `schema.methods` to run on the mesh.start to pre-initialize the module once the mesh is up, running and connected to other MeshNodes.

+When specifying `schema.initMethod`, if the corresponding init method is not defined in the schema it is assumed that the start method takes a callback as the only argument.

+The init method runs before the start method below, this is useful in situations where components need to connect to external services, before they can be started (below)

 ###### schema.startMethod
 __(optional)__

 Used to specify one of the `schema.methods` to run on the mesh.start to further initialize the module once the mesh is up, running and connected to other MeshNodes.

-When specifying `schema.startMethod`, if the corresponding startmethod is not defined in the schema it is asumed that the start method takes a callback as the only argument.
+When specifying `schema.startMethod`, if the corresponding startmethod is not defined in the schema it is assumed that the start method takes a callback as the only argument.

 ###### schema.methods
 __(optional)__